Outrageous Betrayal: Reception

 St. Martin's Press first published Outrageous Betrayal in 1993, and Random House published a second edition of the text in 1995.

 An analysis in Kirkus Reviews, noting the choice of title by the author, asserted that Pressman: "makes no pretense to objectivity here."
 Kirkus Reviews criticized the book, saying "What the author dramatically fails to provide by bearing down on the negative (to the extent that nearly all his informants denounce est and its founder) is any real understanding of est's teachings--and of why they appealed so deeply to so many."
 Paul S. Boyer, professor of history at the University of Wisconsin–Madison, reviewed the book in The Washington Post.
 Boyer wrote that the book "nicely recounts the bizarre tale" of Werner Erhard, saying "Pressman tells his fascinating story well."
 However he also commented that the book gives "only the sketchiest historical context" of est and its roots in societal experiences.

 A review by Mary Carroll published in the American Library Association's Booklist noted that the controversy surrounding Erhard was not new, but she wrote that "Pressman pulls the details together effectively."
 Carroll went on to comment: "Outrageous Betrayal is a disturbing but fascinating object lesson in the power of charisma divorced from conscience."
 Frances Halpern of the Los Angeles Times called the book a "damning biography".

 In 1995, Outrageous Betrayal was cited in a report on the United States Department of Transportation by the United States House of Representatives Committee on Appropriations in a case unrelated to Erhard or Est. This was in reference to a Congressional investigation of Gregory May and controversial trainings given by his company Gregory May Associates (GMA) to the Federal Aviation Administration.
 The testimony given stated that, according to Outrageous Betrayal, a member of GMA's board had been influenced by Erhard Seminars Training and the Church of Scientology.

-Novelist and journalist Dan Wakefield, in his review of the book in Tricycle: the Buddhist Review, criticized Pressman for failing to speak with people who had positive things to say about est. Pressman described the est training as "a mish-mash of self-help theories, common-sense psychology, and dime-store ideas of motivation" while also praising the program for helping him personally in dealing with alcoholism.
-Wakefield also cites an opinion survey which suggests that most est participants had positive experiences with it.